 DUI & Traffic Offenses

-If you have been ticketed for a traffic offense or arrested for driving under the influence of alcohol or drugs, you need to contact an experience trial attorney who can evaluate your case and protect you during the court process.
+If you have been ticketed for a traffic offense or arrested for driving under the influence of alcohol or drugs, you need to contact an experienced trial DUI attorney who can evaluate your case and protect you during the court process.
 In Georgia, even traffic offenses are misdemeanors that carry up to 12 months in custody and typically a maximum fine of $1000.
 These tickets can have other consequences including points on your license, automatic license suspensions, and insurance premium increases.
 At Davis, Chapman, and Wilder, LLC, our attorneys can minimize the impact that these tickets will have on your life.

-Whether you or a loved one has been charged with family violence, aggravated assault, aggravated battery, cruelty to children, kidnapping, armed robbery, murder, or any other violent crime in Augusta, Georgia, you know that the potential consequences are devastating and life changing.
+Whether you or a loved one has been charged with family violence, aggravated assault, aggravated battery, cruelty to children, kidnapping, armed robbery, murder, or any other violent crime in Augusta, Georgia, you know that the potential consequences are devastating and life-changing.
 A conviction could mean years in prison, sometimes without the possibility of parole, a criminal record that cannot be erased, and loss of your rights.

 Probation & Parole Revocations